The Fast Evolving, Tremendous and Blue Superoutburst in ASASSN-21au Reveals a Dichotomy in the Outbursts of Long-period AM CVns: Discussion

-The characteristics of the light curve of ASASSN-21au, its similarities and differences to the light curves of SDSS~0807 and SDSS~1137 are then compatible with the following scenario: enhanced mass-transfer could be the mechanism that triggers the brightness increases in the 3 AM~CVns.
-Thus explaining their low amplitude, slow brightness increase and red color evolution.
-The red color is in agreement with the outer parts of the disks being the dominant sources of emission, perhaps due to a larger contribution from the hot spot.
 If there are mass enhancements for ASASSN-21au, they could even occur at different rates, considering the 2 different brightness levels observed prior to the superoutburst.
 At a later stage, mass enhancement could have produced disk instabilities in ASASSN-21au, either due to a further increase in the mass-transfer rate value or to the accretion disk accumulating enough mass at the same increased mass-transfer rate before the superoutburst.
 This would explain the fast, large amplitude and blue superoutburst observed in ASASSN-21au which is consistent with expectations from the DIM.
 The presence of mass enhancement would also explain the increased magnitude after the superoutburst in ASASSN-21au and the presence of an echo outburst at later times (see \S \ref{light_curve_sec}).
+The observations of ASASSN-21AU during superoutburst clearly contrast to what has been observed in other AM~CVn systems with similar long orbital periods, thus revealing a dichotomy in their behavior.